solarwinds/rkubelog/README.md

 In order to ship logs to Papertrail, you will need a Papertrail account.
 If you don't have one already, you can sign up for one [here](https://www.papertrail.com/).
 After you are logged in, you will need to create a `Log Destination` from under the `Settings` menu.
 When a log destination is created, you will be given a host:port combo.

-The PaperTrail credentials are automatically pulled from a secret named 'logging-secret'.
+The Papertrail credentials are automatically pulled from a secret named 'logging-secret'.
 Before deploying rkubelog, you need to [create a kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) with that name in the `kube-system` namespace with the following fields:

 - `PAPERTRAIL_PROTOCOL` - Acceptable values are udp, tcp, tls.
 This also depends on the choices that are selected under the `Destination Settings`; by default, a new destination accepts TLS and UDP connections.
 - `PAPERTRAIL_HOST` - Log destination host